73rd Guards Rifle Division: Battle of Kursk

 Overnight on July 4/5 a sapper of the German 168th Infantry Division deserted and was brought to General Safiulin's 25th Guards Corps headquarters, where he reported that the offensive would begin in the morning.
 At 0330 hours a preemptive artillery bombardment began against Army Detachment Kempf; the 153rd Guards Regiment fired 306 76mm and 87 122mm shells at the German assembly areas which helped to disrupt the concentration of 6th Panzer into the Mikhailovka bridgehead.
 During the morning the 81st Guards was successful in repulsing both the 6th's and 19th Panzer's assault groups but to the south bitter fighting was underway on the boundary with the 78th Guards where several dozen tanks of 7th Panzer from the Solomino area had broken through to the Razumnoye railyard and the rifle battalion holding Nizhnii Olshanets was partly encircled.
-Colonel Kozak was alerted to intervene according to per-battle plans, either by counterattack or by backstopping the 78th Guards.
+Colonel Kozak was alerted to intervene according to pre-battle plans, either by counterattack or by backstopping the 78th Guards.
 Before noon he had assembled his division on a line running from the woods north of the "Batratskaya Dacha" State Farm to the woods south of there.

 Orders for the counterattack arrived from Safiulin at noon:

 The 73rd Guards Rifle Division with the 167th Separate Tank Regiment, the 1438th Self-propelled Artillery Regiment (SU-122s) and the 30th Separate Destroyer Anti-tank Artillery Brigade are to assemble... in readiness to launch a counterattack in the direction of Krutoi Log and the Razumnoye railyard, further according to the situation, in order to restore the positions of the 78th Guards Rifle Division.

 In addition Kozak received operational control of the 161st Guards Cannon Artillery Regiment and the 315th Guards Mortar Regiment.
 The assembly of this group of forces went slowly, including the mobile units.
 At 1500 hours the columns of the 209th and 214th Guards Regiments were only nearing the "Batratskaya Dacha" State Farm and still had more than 5 km to cover on foot.
 Most of the attached artillery had failed to arrive in the division's sector even by 1900 hours.
 Even as Kozak's troops were moving up the 7th Panzer Division kept advancing and after 1500 combat was already going on in the depth of the 78th Guards' defenses.
 By 1700 Nizhnii Olshanets was completely isolated and the lead panzers were closing on Krutoi Log, the main defensive position in the sector.
 However, heavy artillery fire was slowing their progress.